rsonquery/rsonpath/crates/rsonpath-lib/README.md

 ### Justification

 - `cfg-if` &ndash; used to support SIMD and no-SIMD versions.
-- `memchr` &ndash; rapid, SIMDified substring search for fast-forwarding to labels.
+- `log` &ndash; Rust standard logging idiom.
 - `memmap2` &ndash; for fast reading of source files via a memory map instead of buffered copies.
-- `nom` &ndash; for parser implementation.
-- `replace_with` &ndash; for safe handling of internal classifier state when switching classifiers.
+- `serde` &ndash; optional dependency for serialization and deserialization of compiled engines.
 - `smallvec` &ndash; crucial for small-stack performance.
 - `static_assertions` &ndash; additional reliability by some constant assumptions validated at compile time.
 - `thiserror` &ndash; idiomatic `Error` implementations.